|

 world, and incredible architecture.

-You’ll find welcoming and friendly people whether it’s to
+You’ll find welcoming and friendly people whether it’s to sell

-experts in courtesy and manners.
-The food can be as unusual as
+courtesy and manners.
+The food can be as unusual as it can be

-to questionable snakes on the menu there is always something of
+questionable snakes on the menu there is always something of

 interest for visitors whether it’s trying new things or playing